DavidMorano/system/src/macpublic/README.txt

 	"Public/Drop Box"
 	"rje"

-all both existing and with the proper permissions.
+and all existing and with the proper permissions.